 The Beauty Chef Probiotic Skin Refiner Another one from the Fall Skincare Edit.
 This 100% natural bio-fermented toner with lactic acid is meant to gently exfoliate the skin, moisturize and encourage collagen production the skin.
 I started off using this product once a day on a damp cotton pad then began using it full strength, twice a day after a few weeks, and saw a good difference in my skin.
 It's a very gentle product, so it takes time and consistency to see results, but it helped decongest my complexion and reduced my sun spots.
 My only complaint is that it made me breakout for the first 2 - 3 weeks, I'm talking under the skin blemishes that hurt.
 The breakouts went away as I continued to use the product, and although the decongestion process was a unpleasant, it was worth the clear and glowing skin I had after.
 The verdict: loved it and will repurchase.

 Thayer's Original Witch Hazel with Aloe Vera This is my favorite brand of witch hazel and the aloe vera version is the best!
 It cleanses, hydrates and soothes my skin all at once.
 I use this daily as a post-cleanse toner to get any last bits of residue off my skin, but it's also a miracle treatment for calming sunburn and taking the itch out of bug bites.
-Thayer's formulas are free of parabens and pthalates; some are astringents (meaning the contain alcohol) but I only use the alcohol-free ones.
+Thayer's formulas are free of parabens and pthalates; some are astringents (meaning they contain alcohol) but I only use the alcohol-free ones.
 Like I said, the aloe vera formula is my favorite, but there are a few others including rose, lavender and cucumber that are great as well!

 Wedderspoon Manuka Honey Night Cream with Bee Venom This cream was wonderful to use and after finishing the jar, I would definitely recommend it.
 It was the perfect winter night cream - ultra hydrating and comforting - and it completely got rid of dry patches.
 It has an extremely rich texture and was a little heavy for my combination skin to use nightly, but it made the perfect twice weekly overnight treatment.
 This was just featured in my bee beauty post, so definitely check that out for more info on the cream and it's amazing ingredients.
 I will absolutely repurchase this for the winter and would recommend it for anyone that suffers from dry patches (use it to spot treat!) or for very dry or aging skin types.

 I also finished...a few Karuna sheet masks - Renewal + Eye Mask and Clarifying+ - both were great.
 Garnier Micellar Makeup Removing Towlettes - love these, always have them on hand.
 Some Biologique Recherche samples - love me some P50, but the creams weren't for me.
-An SK II sample - not a fan of the ingredients.
+An SK II sample - fine but I'm not a fan of the ingredients.

 Ooof, that's a lot of stuff!
 I think it's pretty obvious that this no-spend challenge was a big success for me.
 Not only did I clear out a ton of space in my medicine cabinet, but I saved money (always great!) and it gave me a new perspective on product purchases.
-I have always been afraid to run out of products I love - what if it sells out, what if they discontinue it, what if what if - but, realistically, having a stockpile of products really isn't necessary.
+I have always been afraid to run out of products I love - what if it sells out, what if they discontinue it, what if, what if - but, realistically, having a stockpile of products really isn't necessary.
 Sure, I might buy two of everyday staples if I have a discount or if it's a product I can only find abroad, but from now on I am going to make a much bigger effort to keep my beauty wardrobe minimal and more streamlined.
 You can only use so many products in a day!
 Did you guys complete the challenge?
 Let me know how your no-spend month went in the comments below!